Brandon Lowe Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers' 4.51 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers have the 21st-ranked team ERA across all MLB pitching staffs (4.53).

-- Tigers pitchers combine to allow 128 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Tigers pitchers combine to give up 129 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Olson gets the start for the Tigers, his ninth of the season.
-He is 1-4 with a 4.71 ERA and 47 strikeouts through 49 2/3 innings pitched.
+- Skubal (1-1) gets the starting nod for the Tigers in his sixth start of the season.
+He's put together a 4.57 ERA in 21 2/3 innings pitched, with 27 strikeouts.

-- The righty last appeared on Friday against the Miami Marlins, when he tossed six innings, allowing four earned runs while giving up eight hits.
+- The lefty last pitched on Sunday against the Miami Marlins, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.

-- The 24-year-old has amassed a 4.71 ERA and 8.5 strikeouts per nine innings across 11 games this season, while giving up a batting average of .237 to his opponents.
+- The 26-year-old has put up an ERA of 4.57, with 11.2 strikeouts per nine innings, in five games this season.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.